Brise Soleil

 Marble blades become an instrument of light, producing bands of shade by day, and an iridescent sunset glow.

-The extension houses a new open-plan kitchen and living area, extending out into a private garden terrace.
+The extension houses a new open-plan kitchen and living area, unfurling into a private garden terrace.
 A light well and two-storey void connects the old and new sections, signalling a tectonic shift in materials and spatial quality.

-The rear facade’s strong concrete banding is tempered with fixed louvres of marble that filter and attenuate north sun in summer, while allowing it to penetrate deeply during winter.
+The rear facade’s strong concrete banding is tempered with fixed louvres of marble; designed to filter and attenuate to the north sun in summer and encourage warm natural light during winter.

 Related Projects